sevidmusic/Rig/README.md

 output/NEW_MODULE_NAME.html
 ```

-If the `--generate-boilerplate` flag is specified, then the
-content of the initial files will be:
+The content of the initial files created for the new module will be:

 - css/NEW_MODULE_NAME.css